Checking Window - Reconcile Credit Card Tab

 |Top Previous Next|

 The first step is to identify the Account that you wish to reconcile.
 Select the desired Credit Card Account on the Account menu.
 Next, enter the ending date of the credit card statement in the Statement Ending Date field.
 This date will be shown on the statement itself.
-Lastly, enter in the Statement Ending Balance as seen on your Credit Card Statement.
-Click the Start button and Design Manager will display the charges and payment information for the Credit Card Account.
+Click the Start è button and Design Manager will display the charges and payment information for the Credit Card Account.

 Clearing Charges and Payments

-The Credit Card Transactions Grid contains all of the charges and payments that you have made that were dated on or before your statement date and were not listed previously Cleared.
+The Credit Card Transactions Grid contains all of the charges and payments that you have made that were dated on or before your statement date and were not listed previously cleared.
 The credit card statement will list each transaction that was processed.
-Find each of these transactions in the grid and click the Clear (Clr) column to indicate that it is present on the statement.
-If there are charges that are not on the list and should be, close the Checking Window and enter the missing charges through the Vendor Invoices, Deposits, and Operating Expenses Window.
+Find each of these transactions in the grid and click the Clear (Clr) column check box to indicate that it is present on the statement.
+If there are charges that are not on the list and should be, close the Checking Window and enter the missing charges through the Documents and Accounting Window.

 Finance Charges and Cash Refunds

 If you do not pay your credit card balance off completely each month then the credit card company will add a finance charge to your statement.
-To enter these charges you should click the Edit Finance Charge (Edit Fin.
-Chg).
-The Service/Finance Charges Window will appear.
+To enter these charges you should click the Finance Charge (Fin.
+Chg) è button to the left of the Finance Charge field.
+The Service Charges Window will appear.